brandonbloom/test2/README.md

   ...)
 ```

-If a test function has a docstring, that will be considered its "description" for the reporter.
+If a test-fn has a docstring, that will be considered its "description" for the reporter.

 There are some helper functions for defining them.
 Look at `test2.transition/deftest` and `test2.transition/use-fixtures` if you're migrating from clojure.test.